tud-hri/joan/docs/setup-carla-windows.md

 ![alt text](imgs/eggfile.png "eggfile")

 The exact filename depends on the CARLA version and python version (in our case python 3.8).
-Now copy the 'egg' file that has been
+Now copy this egg file to the folder `carla_pythonapi` (replace the already existing `egg` file if it's there) in your JOAN project folder.

 ### Step 5: Building and launching CARLA